Compressing Flow Fields with Edge-aware Homogeneous Diffusion Inpainting: Edge-aware Homogeneous Diffusion Inpainting

 where $\bm{n}$ denotes the normal vector to the boundary $\partial \Omega$.
-The values of known mask points are not altered:

-As an extension to classical homogeneous diffusion we prevent any diffusion across the edge set $E$ by introducing additional reflecting boundary conditions across the boundaries of $E$:
+As an extension to classical homogeneous diffusion we prevent any diffusion across discontinuities by introducing additional reflecting boundary conditions across the boundaries of $E$:

 This problem can be discretised with finite differences where edges are given at between-pixel locations.
-We solve the resulting linear system of equations with a conjugate gradient solver~\cite{Sa03}.
+It yields a linear system of equations which we solve with a conjugate gradient method~\cite{Sa03}.
 The result of this edge-aware homogeneous diffusion inpainting gives us a flow field with discontinuities along edges $E$ and smooth transitions in between.
-In contrast to the segment-based homogeneous diffusion of Hoffmann et al.~\cite{HMWP13}, our method allows arbitrary edge structures and does not require a segmentation with closed contours.